Our Game Server FAQ has all the info you need to get your server up & running.

 On the “Checkout” page, fill in the required information.
 Under the “Server Settings” area, you will see two fields related to server setup.

 - First, Server Name.
 This is what we will use to name your server, and it is also what will be visible/searchable in any game “server list”.
 You can always change this at a later date.

 - Second, Server Password.
 This is used for setting up Private servers, but is also used for a game’s RCON password, if there is one.

-We use AUTHORIZE.NET for our payment processing, so complete the necessary credit card information.
+We use Stripe for our payment processing, so complete the necessary credit card information.